-Sex characteristic discrimination is when someone treats you unfairly or bullies you because of your physical features related to your sex.
+Sex characteristic discrimination is when someone treats you unfairly, including bullying you, because of your physical features related to your sex.
 This type of discrimination is experienced by people born with variations in sex characteristics – people with intersex variations.

 A person with intersex variation is born with atypical natural variations to sex characteristics such as variations in chromosomes, hormones or anatomy.
 Intersex traits are a natural part of human bodily diversity.

 - genitalia and other sexual and reproductive parts

 - chromosomes, genes, hormones, and secondary physical features that emerge as a result of puberty.

 Examples of sex characteristic discrimination

 - A health professional refusing to treat someone with an intersex variation because the person’s sex characteristics make the health professional uncomfortable

 - A sportsperson or student not being given access to a changeroom because their body is too masculine or too feminine

 - Not hiring a person because of their intersex variation, which was identified in their application or medical history